-It’s spring and I’m excited to talk about flower landscape ideas.
+It’s almost spring and I’m excited to talk about flower landscape ideas.

 An outdoor space can be a challenge to plan and style.